 Note: If you're not ready to build a site, but you'd like to register a domain, start with a Squarespace Domain and parking page.

 How trials work

 Your website is online as soon as you begin a trial.
-You'll have access to nearly all features so you can learn how the Squarespace platform works and create a design you like.
+You'll have access to nearly all features, including most Premium features, so you can learn how the Squarespace platform works and create a design you like.

 Here are some things to note about trials:

 - You can create as many trials as you want.
 When you're ready to upgrade to paid service, you'll upgrade and pay for each site separately.